Naadir-Dev-Portfolio/Website-ccmi-team-site/README.md

 ![Demo Screenshot](images/demoscreen.jpg)

 ### Power Apps
-- Access a curated selection of internal CCMI Power Apps used by the team.
+- Access a curated selection of internal CCMI Microsoft Power Apps used by the team.
 - Interactive interface to select and launch apps within the site or open in new tabs.
 - Supports multiple apps displayed in one or two-column layouts.
 - Includes developer versions for Power Apps developers (access restricted).